shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-podded-video.md

 ---
 title: Microsoft Monetize - Reporting on Podded Video
-description: Learn about the two reports that provide insight into how your podded video supply is performing on Xandr. ms.date: 10/28/2023
+description: Learn about the two reports that provide insight into how your podded video supply is performing on Microsoft Advertising. ms.date: 10/28/2023
 ---